 How can I adopt a Chicken Footstool?
 If your favorite chickens are already adopted on our website, please contact us and reference those that catch your eye.
 The adoption process involves decisions of size (Big Chicken or Chicken Little) and feather-type.
-We enjoy working with different fibers and would be glad to talk about any custom chicken you may have in mind!
-We ask for a 50% deposit up front and then the other 50% and shipping once they are ready to come home to you.
+We enjoy working with different fibers and would be glad to talk about any custom chicken you may have in mind.
+We ask for a 50% deposit up front and then the other 50% and shipping once your chicken is ready to come home to you.
+Remember, they look especially wonderful as a flock!

 Are these indoor chickens?
 Yes.
 However, they are durable and enjoy fresh air when the occasion is right!